 Mango Pico de Gallo Recipe

 Mango Pico de Gallo is a fruity tomato-mango salad.
 When chopped small, it serves as a dip or topping for fish.
 Larger pieces make a refreshing cold side dish for burgers and seafood meals.
-The mixture is seasoned with salt, lime juice, fresh cilantro, and a touch of Cholula sauce.
+The mixture is seasoned with salt, lime juice, fresh cilantro, and a touch of hot sauce.

 Spanish Rice with Peas